beego/beedoc/README.md

 # What is this?

-An open source project for Beego documentation.
+An open source project for beego documentation.

 ## How to contribute?